-With these data protection regulations, we inform you (hereinafter also referred to as the «User” or “Data Subject») about our data processing in general, when visiting our website and when contacting by email or phone.
-We will also inform you about your rights with regard to the processing of your data.
-Conceptually, «data processing” always means processing of personal data.
+With this Privacy Notice we inform you (also referred to as “User” or “Data Subject” in the text below) about the processing of our data in general, whenever you visit our website, when you contact us by e-mail or telephone and when you have a contractual relationship with a customer, supplier or otherwise.
+In addition, we inform you about your rights regarding the processing of your data.
+The term “data processing” always means the processing of personal data.

 1.1 Categories of personal data

 We process the following categories of personal data:

 – Inventory data (for example, names, addresses, functions, organization affiliation, etc. );

 – Contact details (for example, email address, phone/fax numbers, etc. );

 – Content data (e.g. text input, image files, videos, etc. );